Our COVID-19 office policy, including hours of operation, is outlined on our Contact Us page.

 Read our current newsletters.

-- We’re very excited to announce that we’ve been named Canada’s Leading Travel Agency 2021 by the voters in the World Travel Awards 28th annual travel awards competition!
+- We’re thrilled to announce that we’ve been named Canada’s Leading Travel Agency 2021 by the voters in the World Travel Awards 28th annual travel awards competition!
 It’s truly an honour to be recognized by this association and a big “Thank You” to everyone who voted for us to receive this award.

 - Introducing Uplift!
 We have recently partnered with Uplift, a financing partner dedicated to the travel industry, to facilitate time payment options for our Canadian clients’ travel bookings.
 The plan provides for 12 equal payments spread out over a year and allows all travel and associated costs to be financed.
 It offers clear and simple financing plans; easy, no-obligation quotes and, once approved, the ability to make lump sum payments for any amount due, without penalty.
 The minimum amount allowed for financing is $500, maximum $15,000 per person.
 You must be at least 19 years of age, have a bank debit card or a Visa/Mastercard debit card and a mobile phone to qualify.
 Read our blog or Inquire for full details of this great new payment option.